pxc/gitbook/text/02_Git_Object_Db_Basics/2_Commits.markdown

     2 directories, 3 files

-And we committed this to a Git repository, it would be represented like this:
+and you committed this to a Git repository, it would be represented like this:

 [fig:objects-example]

-You can see that we have created a **tree** object for each directory (including the root) and a **blob** object for each file.
-Then we have a **commit** object to point to the root, so we can track what our project looked like when it was committed.
+You can see that there is a **tree** object for each directory (including the root) and a **blob** object for each file.
+Then you have a **commit** object to point to the root, so you can track what our project looked like when it was committed.